-Apple and mushroom stuffed roasted pork loin is a recipe that makes a great alternative to the usual ham around the holidays.
+Apple and mushroom stuffed roasted pork loin is a great alternative to the usual ham around the holidays.
+The main ingredients for this easy recipe are apples, mushrooms, and a good piece of pork loin.

 I love pork, and I am sure this recipe of pork loin stuffed with apples and mushrooms will win your heart in no time.
 If you grew up with pork and apple sauce, you need to try this grown-up recipe of stuffed pork loin.